vishnudxb/k8s-rabbitmq-clusters/README.md

-# K8s cluster for RabbitMq
+# K8s cluster for RabbitMQ

 Setting a RabbitMQ cluster with high availability and creating a queue with AMQPS (AMQP with SSL)